Previous Page Next page

 Mike explaining the options at Loch Ness

 I was assigned to the motor coach.
 One of the last passengers to board, I had an inner seat near the back of the full vehicle.
-As we headed out of Edinburgh toward Stirling, the seat was uncomfortable, the view not so good and the Italians behind me wouldn't stop talking.
+As we headed out of Edinburgh toward Stirling, the seat was uncomfortable, the view not so good and Italian tourists behind me wouldn't stop talking.
 12 hours of this looked like a big mistake.

 After about an hour and a half we had our first stop, at a roadside woolen mill and cafe near Callander in the Trossachs.
 The stop gets a lot of bus traffic, and most people feed Hamish, a large Highland Bull – a real eating machine.